p0stw3b/programming-25/data/ru/part-8/5-more-examples-of-classes.md

 <sample-output>

-На балансе 10.0 евро
+The balance is 10.0 euros
-На балансе 25.0 евро
+The balance is 25.0 euros
-На балансе 35.0 евро
+The balance is 35.0 euros
-На балансе 235.0 евро
+The balance is 235.0 euros

 </sample-output>